 A Chocolate Box Cottage… Immaculate thatching at Cox Bank, Audlem, in the south of Cheshire.
 This long straw roof, of the around 1930, has an angular look; as befits a thatch, in the ‘Northern’ tradition.
 The roof is finished with neat rope top ridge.
 Similar to work then found in neighbouring Shropshire and Wales.

 More Cheshire thatch… The upper right hand home is at Eaton, showing the distintve, local boarded gable ends, on both windows and the main roof.
 The left hand cottages are at Weaverham.
 Both villages have a goodly number of thatches.

-The left hand image shows thatch at Bowdon… Around 1900.
+The upper image shows thatch at Bowdon… In around 1900.
 Once in Cheshire, this village now lies in Greater Manchester.
 As with some of the other old images, the thatch seen here is similar, to that used to cover the local farmer’s ricks.
 A directional coat, held by lines of sparred string, or wire.
 The ridge consists of a single line of twisted spars.
 Similar to the work shown above, at Liscard, on the Wirral.
 The right photo, from the same period, shows a thatcher at work, on the Post Office at Siddington, a Cheshire village still with some thatch.
-The left hand roof our man is working on seems ridged with turf, with our man ridging with straw…
+The left hand roof seems ridged with turf, with our man ridging with straw…